 Here are some cool things you can do with Freshmarketer:

 - Optimize and test pages right from your browser, with Freshmarketer’s Chrome plugin.

 - View live data reports – Insights as and when interactions occur.
 No more snapshots.

 - Use multiple powerful CRO modules with just one product.

 - Customize URLs with ease, with minimal help from your tech team.

 - Get integrated solutions when you run individual modules.
-Like A/B testing with built in heatmaps.
+Including A/B testing with built-in heatmaps.

 Next, you move on to using heatmaps, which are integrated with funnel analyses.
 Heatmaps are graphical representations of aggregated page click data.
 They show you website elements that perform poorly, and which parts of your site need fixing.
 After learning where they drop off, you learn why they drop off.

 Once you’ve identified your weaker elements and pages, you can then move on to the final step – A/B testing.
 However, before you begin A/B testing, it’s better to form solid hypotheses to test.
 Hypotheses for A/B tests should be based on insights from your prior tests.
 A/B testing is where changes are made to a page, and saved as a variant.
 Visitor traffic is divided between these variants, and the one with better conversion ‘wins’.

 And once you’re left with the better version of your site, you begin the cycle all over again!